httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In addition to those listed above, this document uses the following terms:

-Decimal String
-:
-: An Integer String optionally concatenated with a period "." followed by a second Integer String, representing a positive real number expressed in base 10.
-The first Integer String represents the integral portion of the number, while the optional second Integer String represents the fractional portion of the number.  (( Editor's note: There's got to be a definition for this that we can reference. ))

-Integer String
-:
-: A US-ASCII string of one or more digits "0-9", representing a positive integer in base 10. (( Editor's note: There's got to be a definition for this that we can reference. ))

 Signer
 :
 : The entity that is generating or has generated an HTTP Message Signature.